yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 Create Index & Upload to S3
 ======
-I create the index from two datasets: [iFood](https://www.kaggle.com/c/ifood-2019-fgvc6/data) wich is the data I trained on, and [Food 101](https://www.kaggle.com/dansbecker/food-101).
+The index of images will be created from two datasets: [iFood](https://www.kaggle.com/c/ifood-2019-fgvc6/data) which is the data I trained on, and [Food 101](https://www.kaggle.com/dansbecker/food-101).
 The id of each image is the filename in this format  \<id\>.jpg.
 I use [this]() script to downlaod the datasets, put all the images in the same folder and change all the filenames to ids.
 After I have a folder with all the images i can create a pytorch dataset and iterate through all the images, extracting an embedding and inserting to the annoy index:
 ```python
 t = AnnoyIndex(512, 'euclidean')
 for batch in tqdm(dataloader):